Last Updated on June 15, 2021 by Lori

 When you pull onto the highway for the very first time in your new RV, you will most likely feel a little stressed.

-As many of you know from following this blog, we live on Long Island in New York (outside of New York City).
+We live on Long Island in New York (outside of New York City).
 The traffic on Long Island is so crazy that the person who pulled our travel trailer from the Jayco plant in Indiana to Long Island said, “I am never coming here again!”

-I remember as we left the RV dealer with our new Jayco travel trailer, my husband was so nervous – and he had been driving trucks for many years!
+The day we left the RV dealer with our new Jayco travel trailer, my husband was so nervous – and he had been driving trucks for many years!

 Luckily, as we pulled onto the Long Island Expressway and into traffic, a tractor-trailer let us in and soon we were on our way!